HoonChuanHng/menu/README.md

 3. Customer add remarks and adjust food quantity (optional)
 4. Customer places order
 5. Kitchen receives placed order and prepares order
-6. Waiter receives prepared order delivers order
+6. Waiter receives prepared order and delivers order
 7. Waiter processes checkout for the specific table after food is delivered
 8. The table is marked as paid and session cleared
 9. Admin monitors orders, revenue, and analytics